Skip to main contentScroll Top

 From what I could see, the atmosphere seems similar to Kusu, just bigger.
 There is a research center for local marine life, paths to walk around, and apparently picnic tables as well.
 As I mentioned above, there is a bridge connecting Saint John Island and Lazarus, it takes 20 minutes to get from the ferry dock to the main beach of Lazarus.

-The latter being artificial, because it creates to connect the Lazarus and Seringat islands.
-Furthermore, given the general location of these islands, close to the port and therefore frequented by many ships, these waters, although with beautiful turquoise colors, are quite covered in oil...
-To illustrate my point, I leave you with a photo of one of the ships in the area, and a map of my country showing where the islands are located.
+This channel is artificial, created to connect the Lazarus and Seringat islands.
+Furthermore, given the islands' location near the port and therefore frequented by many ships, the waters, while beautiful turquoise, are quite murky.
+To illustrate my point, I'll leave you with a photo of one of the ships in the area and a map I made showing the islands' location.

 oil tanker parked near marina south singapore